 A tandem bicycle is that type of two-seat bikes with two sets of pedals that aging liberal couples and teenagers in Public Service Announcements

 ride everywhere.
-It works on the principle "2>1", according to which, it's easier to ride if there are two people doing the riding.
+It works on the principle "2>1", according to which, it's easier to ride if there are two people doing the pedalling.

-It should be noted that, sometimes, the parasite has some reason not to ride, like being distracted, or having been hurt, if you buy those cheap excuses.
+It should be noted that, sometimes, the parasite has some reason not to pedal, like being distracted, or having been hurt, if you buy those cheap excuses.

 A Dead Horse Trope

 - Team Rocket on Pokémon uses a lot of pedal-powered vehicles.
 About half the times they use one, Jessie sits back and lets James and Meowth do all the work, which occasionally leads to disaster.

 - Variation in the Laurel and Hardy short The Music Box - as Ollie huffs and puffs pushing a piano crate, Stanley stands on the edge of the crate in front, hurriedly stepping off as Ollie stops and looks at him suspiciously.